solace-iot-team/async-apim-analytics/docs/source/quickstart-content/reference.rst

   The password of the API Management Connector server platform and ORG administrator.

-:AMAX_SOLACE_CLOUD_URL:
+:AMAX_GRAFANA_PORT:

-  The Base URL of Solace's Cloud REST API.
-The default is **https://api.solace.cloud/api/v0**.
+  The port of Grafana.
+The default is **8084**.

 :AMAX_SOLACE_CLOUD_TOKEN:

-  The API token for Solace's Cloud REST API.
+  The API token for Solace's Cloud REST API to use in the API Management Connector.
+This environment variable is required only when API Management Analytics is installed using the **all-in-one** installation profile.

 :AMAX_SOLACE_SERVICE_ID:

   The service ID of the Solace Cloud service to use in the API Management Connector.
 This environment variable is required only when API Management Analytics is installed using the **all-in-one** installation profile.

-:AMAX_GRAFANA_PORT:

-  The port of Grafana.
-The default is **8084**.

 Services